ckhai01/tp/docs/UserGuide.md

     - `add n/John Doe p/98765432 e/johnd@example.com i/A0000000Y` — add a person
     - `view 1` — shows 1st person in the list
     - `view A0000000Y` — shows John Doe, assuming you have added him
+    - `mark 1 p/` — marks the attendance of the 1st person in the list as `Present`
+    - `mark A0000000Y a/` — marks John Doe as `Absent`
+    - `unmark 1` — remove the attendance status of the 1st person in the list
+    - `unmark A0000000Y` — removes the attendance status of John Doe
+    - `unmark all` — removes the attendance status of all people
     - `list` — show all people
     - `delete 3` — delete the 3rd person in the list
     - `clear` — delete all people